Single Channel/ Stereo/19 mins

-A practice - of love, balance, pace, falling and rising, engagement, connected to our emotive self.
+A practice - of love, balance, pace, falling and rising, engagement, connecting to our emotive self.
 The four performers brings forward- strength, energy, freedom and love through their movements.
 A strength in order to contemplate, energy in order to practice, freedom to explore, love before neglect.
 And in these moments, just like the cicadas the muses sent to allure- immerse in song and poetry.
 Love, more than hope- "Phenomenologically love" considers love as an antidote to our turbulent and cacophonous period that is throttling onwards in an unfathomable speed.

 Presents pivotal moments of the artist’s parents as they grapple with old age and illnesses.
-Made after the passing of the artist’s father, it reflects on the period of illness before one succumbs to death and the last memories that remains for the living.
+Made after the passing of the Gina's father, it reflects on the period of illness before one succumbs to death and the last memories that remains for the living.
 The video portrays the 3 generations within the family as a passage of time as it bears witness to these final events of deterioration from time which eventually leads to death.

 this is not the work i intended for my degree show